nitin27may/mean-docker/README.md

 ### Built With
 #### Angular (14.2.2)

 In MEAN stack A stands for Angular, fronend of this project is developed in Angular.
+As we are using Server Side Rendering (SSR) we have used Nodejs alpine image in place of other lightweight docker image like nginx to run Angular app.

 It contains sample for below: